DougTW/documentation/Developer-Guide.md

 ### journald rate limiting

-Enabling [full debug](#enable-full-debug) results in the Kata components generating large amounts of logging, which by default is stored in the system log.
+Enabling [full debug](#enable-full-debug) results in the Kata Containers components generating large amounts of logging, which by default is stored in the system log.
 Depending on your system configuration, it is possible that some events might be discarded by the system logging daemon.
-The following shows how to determine this for `systemd-journald`, and offers possible workarounds and fixes.
+The following example shows how to determine this for `systemd-journald`, and offers possible workarounds and fixes.

-> **Note** The method of implementation can vary between Operating System installations.
+> **Note** The method of implementation can vary between Operating System
+> installations.
 > Amend these instructions as necessary to your system implementation,
-> and consult with your system administrator for the appropriate configuration.
+> and consult with your system administrator for the appropriate
+> configuration.

 #### `systemd-journald` suppressing messages

-`systemd-journald` can be configured to rate limit the number of journal entries it stores.
+`systemd-journald` can be configured to rate-limit the number of journal entries it stores.
 When messages are suppressed, it is noted in the logs.
-This can be checked for by looking for those notifications, such as:
+Check for suppressed messages by looking for those notifications, as shown
+below:

 ```sh
 $ sudo journalctl --since today | fgrep Suppressed
 Jun 29 14:51:17 mymachine systemd-journald[346]: Suppressed 4150 messages from /system.slice/docker.service
 ```

-This message indicates that a number of log messages from the `docker.service` slice were suppressed.
+This message indicates that 4,150 log messages from the `docker.service` slice were suppressed.
 In such a case, you can expect to have incomplete logging information stored from the Kata Containers components.

 #### Disabling `systemd-journald` rate limiting

-In order to capture complete logs from the Kata Containers components, you need to reduce or disable the `systemd-journald` rate limit.
-Configure this at the global `systemd-journald` level, and it will apply to all system slices.
+To capture complete logs from the Kata Containers components, you need to reduce or disable the `systemd-journald` rate limit.
+Configure this at the global `systemd-journald` level, and it applies to all system slices.

 To disable `systemd-journald` rate limiting at the global level, edit the file `/etc/systemd/journald.conf`, and add/uncomment the following lines:

 ```
 RateLimitInterval=0s